patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 early.
 Kameyama is a bit up a hill, good for pictures.
 There was low-lying fog and a couple of birds, though for the early morning walk I only brought the 16-50 and 35mm lenses.
-I managed to photograph just a dusky thrush and got a couple of fish in the fish farm (the source of the grilled fish, perhaps?)
-Not really so much of a sunrise though.
+I managed to photograph a dusky thrush and got a picture of couple of fish in the fish farm (the source of the grilled fish, perhaps?)
+Not much of a sunrise though.

 We left at 8:49 and got to Tsumago at 9:17.
-Then we took as long as we wanted to gawking at the historical-looking buildings and shrines.
+Then we took as long as we wanted to admiring the historical-looking buildings and shrines.
 We even went up to the Tsumago viewpoint (old castle) 5 minutes uphill after leaving town, reaching the top at 10:18.
 There were a couple of rural houses and people doing their thing, e.g.  drying their laundry